4.9

 Mechatronics Engineer with over 7 years of hands-on experience in designing, developing, and implementing cutting-edge mechatronic systems.
 Proven ability to work in cross-functional teams, optimise system performance, and enhance manufacturing processes.
 Known for troubleshooting expertise and commitment to quality and safety standards.

-4. Keep it Focused and Concise
+4. Keep it tight and technically specific

 Takeaway